lukereding/book_notes/frameworks/README.md

 - precision vs. accuracy
 - have hypotheses and sniff around
 - monitor it
+- upstream / downstream dependencies
+- sample bias
 - regulatory compliance
 - ethics
+- trigger questions for events:
+  - does this impact the data used by the model
+  - will this lead to optimistic or pessimistic predictions
+  - is the risk additive, multiplicative, or offsetting?
+  - does this create tail risk or shift the average

 ## management